 – Soil resistant carpet and furniture (Stainmaster, Scotchgard, more)

-– Fast food paper wrappings, pizza box liners
+– Food Packaging (Fast food paper wrappings, pizza box liners, and more)

 Is the State of Vermont doing enough to keep our rivers and lakes free of harmful “forever” chemicals?

 While there is currently a Vermont State standard for “safe” levels of PFAS for drinking water, there is no standard for ambient, or surface water.
-In February of this year, the Agency of Natural Resources posted a proposal for developing a standard for a “safe” level of PFAS in our lakes and rivers.
+In February of 2020 the Agency of Natural Resources posted a proposal for developing a standard for a “safe” level of PFAS in our lakes and rivers.
 Act 21, passed by our State Legislature, requires that a standard is adopted by January, 2024.
-Through mediation, DUMP was able to stop treatment of the Coventry landfill leachate at the Newport Waste Water Treatment facility until the standard is adopted and the water discharged from the facility complies with the standard.
+Through mediation, DUMP was able to stop treatment of the Coventry landfill leachate at the Newport Wastewater Treatment facility until the standard is adopted and the water discharged from the facility complies with the standard.
 Read the state’s proposed plan to develop a standard, and our comments below.